-You can take a Wand Class in this room if you want to, which I didn’t do to its full extent unfortunately.
-My friend didn’t want to do the whole class while there was hundreds of people walking around, but she did agree to a few photo’s which the man there was happy to take for us.
+You can take a Wand Class in this room if you want to, which I didn’t do to its full extent, unfortunately.
+My friend didn’t want to do the whole class while there were hundreds of people walking around, but she did agree to a few photos’ which the man there was happy to take for us.
 Just next door is where you get to go into the green screens.
 You get to ‘sit’ in the Weasley’s car and also get to robe up (there are ones for every house and ones for adults and kids) and fly on a broom.
 This was amazing and you actually feel like you are flying with the wind blowing through your robe and hair.

 When we got out of here we went through to the Backyard Café.
 We didn’t stop here, which is a huge regret of mine.
 I didn’t realise this is where the Butterbeer would be served.
-Just outside here was the Knights Bus, Privet Drive, Potters Cottage, Hagrid’s Bike, the Weasley’s Car and the Hogwarts Bridge.
+Just outside there was the Knights Bus, Privet Drive, Potters Cottage, Hagrid’s Bike, the Weasley’s Car and the Hogwarts Bridge.

 The next room is where you get to go back inside and see all the special effects.
-They have all the prosthetics, animals and very lifelike ‘stunt’ doubles (all models in glass, sorry).
+They have all the prosthetics, animals and very lifelike ‘stunt’ doubles (all models in a glass cabinet, sorry).
 Then it happened…I rounded the corner and unexpectedly just wondered into Diagon Alley.
 I fangirled, I’m sorry.
 It is a lot smaller in real life compared to on the big screen, but that’s TV for you.
 It was still breathtaking though, It takes nothing away from the magic.

 The next section shows you the sketches of the sets etc. but I can’t really talk about this as it’s only a ‘walk through’ area and I skipped past it, but that’s not to say it was boring; just not my cup-of-tea.
-We then heard music playing, and saw a darkened room on the horizon, and there it was in all its glory….Hogwarts.
+We then heard music playing and saw a darkened room on the horizon, and there it was in all its glory…Hogwarts.
 It was the most amazing view.
 It was miniature, but massive with so much detail that you have to keep stopping to take a good look and appreciate every section of it.
 I saw everyone in here with their Digital Guides and I was gutted I didn’t pick one up at the beginning.
 I wanted to hear about this section so much.

-After this section you end up inside Olivander Wands and then go straight into the shop.
+After this section, you end up inside Olivander Wands and then go straight into the shop.

 You didn’t miss much, don’t worry.
 This story picks up after the last room and we were so tired after the tour that we decided to forget the shop (which is at the very end of the tour) and go grab a drink and some food in the café and do a sorting hat quiz on the internet (free wifi by the way) and I found out I was a Ravenclaw.
 The tour took us only 2 and a half hours to complete, without a break; running through it all not including the stop in the shop.
 We then decided to hit the shop, and oh my; it was full of Harry Potter goodies.
 There was so much and of course, I needed to buy everything Ravenclaw now that I was a Ravenclaw.
 We spent about a good hour in the shop alone and well, you may need to take out a loan before you go.
 It isn’t the cheapest of places, but it was good stuff in there.